 In the spring of every year, Collin DeWitt, the Director of Alumni Relations, and Katie Rictor, Director of the Fund for Good Counsel, meet with the Seniors in their religion classes to introduce the Forever A Falcon program.
 They share the benefits of becoming part of the network of more than 9,500 Good Counsel alumni and talk about the opportunities that will be open to them through this network.
 Seniors elect their Class Agents, those class leaders who will serve to keep them connected to the school.
 They also educate the Seniors about the importance of giving back through the Fund for Good Counsel as a way to demonstrate their gratitude for the opportunities they received and to help continue the GC legacy for the next generation.

-For more information or to volunteer to assist with the Forever a Falcon program, Seniors are asked to contact Mr. Collin DeWitt, Director of Alumni Relations, or Ms. Katie Rictor, Director of the Fund for Good Counsel.
+For more information or to volunteer to assist with the Forever a Falcon program, Seniors are asked to contact Mr. Collin DeWitt, Director of Alumni Relations.